Song of the Sea (2014 film): Plot

 During a rainfall, Ben and an ailing Saoirse take shelter in a hut, where Saoirse falls into a holy well.
 Cú and Ben pursue Saoirse, but Ben gets lost and emerges in a cave inhabited by the Great Seanachaí.
 Through strands of the sage's beard hair, Ben sees the story of the giant Mac Lir, who cried out in a terrible fit of grief and threatened to flood the world.
 Macha, Mac Lir's mother, was unable to endure her son's anguish and thus deprived him of his feelings, turning him to stone.
 Finding Saoirse's whereabouts through another strand, the Great Seanachaí tells Ben that Macha has kidnapped Saoirse and that if Saoirse does not wear her coat and sing her song by dawn, she and all other magical beings will die.
 Following one of the Great Seanachaí's hairs to Macha's lair, Ben sees a flashback of the night Saoirse was born and learns the truth: Bronagh was a selkie, and she had to return to the sea so Saoirse could be born safely, leaving her husband and children behind.

 Ben, in his encounter with Macha, learns that the grief-stricken witch seeks to save others from suffering and sadness by turning them to stone just as she had to Mac Lir.
 Macha herself has partially been turned to stone as she encloses her own strong feelings within enchanted glass jars.
 Ben finds Saoirse, who has nearly been turned to stone, in the attic.
-Apologizing for being a bad brother, Ben encourages Saoirse to play the seashell, which breaks the jars and returns Macha's feelings to her, restoring her kindness.
+Apologizing for being a bad brother, Ben encourages Saoirse to play the seashell, which breaks the jars and returns Macha's feelings to her (though Saoirse drops the shell and it breaks into pieces), restoring her kindness.
 Macha helps Ben, Saoirse and Cú return to the lighthouse, riding the wind, with the aid of two spectral hounds of the air.

 As Saoirse is exhausted and near death, Conor attempts to take her to a hospital on the mainland, unwilling to heed Ben's explanation.
-Ben resolutely dives into the sea alone to retrieve the coat, and unlocks the chest with the aid of a group of seals.
+Ben eventually conquers his fear of water and dives into the sea alone to retrieve the coat, unlocking the chest with the aid of a group of seals.
 Saoirse puts on the suit and begins to sing, which frees all magical beings from their petrified state.
 As the beings depart for their homeworld, Bronagh appears before the family to take Saoirse with her.
-When Ben and Connor plead her not to take Saoirse, Bronagh gives her daughter the choice to stay, as she is half-human.
-Choosing to stay, Saoirse removes her seal coat, thus untangling the two worlds forever.
+When Ben and Conor plead her not to take Saoirse, Bronagh gives her daughter the choice to stay, as she is half-human.
+Choosing to stay, Saoirse removes her seal coat, thus permanently untangling the two worlds.
 Bronagh shares one last goodbye with her family and departs.